Inside Edge 2 Trailer Looks Bigger; This Season Is All About Power Vs Truth

 Inside Edge Season 2 marks one more original creation between Excel Media & Entertainment and Amazon Prime Video, after the critically acclaimed first season.

 The show is created by Karan Anshuman and Mirzapur director Gurmeet Singh.
-This time Ad film director Aakash Bhatia has also joined the director's team.
+This time ad film director Aakash Bhatia has also joined the director's team.
 The second season of Inside Edge will start streaming from December 6, 2019.

 Also Read: Pankaj Tripathi Makes His Instagram Debut; Shares Mirzapur 2 Teaser